Claim: The soft drink 7Up was named for the number of its ingredients.

 - “Seven Up” has seven letters.
 (This explanation is rather far-fetched, as it posits that the drink was named after itself.)

 - The beverage was originally sold in 7-ounce bottles.
-(Which it was.
-Then again, so was Orange Crush.)

 - Its inventor boasted the drink would cure mankind’s “seven hangovers.”
 (Grigg did make this statement, but it was rather tongue-in-cheek.)